rweigel/stats/notes.md

 A computation based on a sample from a population that gives an estimate of the equivalent value that would be obtained if the same computation was performed on the population (see also Devore p214).

-### Random samples
+### Random Samples

 By random samples, we mean a value drawn from a population with a certain probability distribution.
 In general **random samples** implies "independent and identically distributed random variables" (often abbreviated iid).

-### Sampling distribution
+### Sampling Distribution

-When we take a sample from a population and compute a statistc, for example a mean, we want to know the uncertainty in the statistic.
-That is, we want to know what the probability distribution of the means would be if we took many samples and computed many means.
-The probability histogram of the test statistic is the sampling distribution.
-If the sampling distribution is known, we can easily put error bars on our test statistic.
+When we take a sample from a population and compute a statistc, for example the sample mean, we want to know the uncertainty in the statistic.
+That is, we want to know the probability distribution of the means.
+That is, if we repeated the experiment many times, what would be the distribution of the sample means for all experiments.
+The probability distribution of the test statistic is the sampling distribution.

+If the sampling distribution is known, we use it to compute error bars on a test statistic.
+Sampling distributions are also needed for hypothesis testing.

-In [HW #1](hw.html#hw-1), we derived a sampling distribution numerically.
+In [HW 2.3](hw.html#hw-1), we derived a sampling distribution numerically.
 It was found that when $n$ values of $X$ were drawn from a Gaussian distribution with mean $\mu$ and standard deviation $\sigma$ and the statistic

 $$\overline{X} = \frac{1}{n}\sum_{i=1}^nX_i$$